spectrocloud/librarium/content/docs/06-integrations/00-microk8s.md

     Or another operating system that supports snapd.

-- At least 20G of disk space and 4G of memory.
+- At least 20 GB of disk space and 4 GB of memory.
 - An internet connection.

 <InfoBox>